glyjtha/scripps_hpc_rstudio/README.md

 11. Login with the password given from `log.txt`

 ## Additional packages
-If you need to install additional R library for your Rstudio, try to install the library in your Rstudio first.
-If got errors, you could modify the `rstudio-hpc.def` file and rebuild the image.
+If you need to install additional R packages for your RStudio environment, try installing them directly in RStudio first.
+If you encounter any errors, you can modify the rstudio-hpc.def file and rebuild the image.

 ## Changes Made
 Modified `rstudio-hpc.def` for additional package